fredkard/tg-webhook-bot/README.md

    * **Build Command**: `pip install -r requirements.txt`
    * **Start Command**: `python main.py`
    * **Environment Variables**: set `BOT_TOKEN`, `BASE_WEBHOOK_URL` (your Render domain), `WEBHOOK_PATH` (e.g. `/webhook`), and `WEBHOOK_SECRET`.
 3. For Render, you don’t need to specify a port; use the `$PORT` environment variable automatically provided by the platform.
-The script will register the webhook on startup.
+The script will register the web

-## Demonstration idea (≤2 min)

-1. Record a video showing how you create a new service on Render, set environment variables and deploy the bot.
-2. Use ngrok or Render’s public URL to send a `/start` message to your bot and observe the echo reply.
-3. Highlight how quickly the bot is online once the webhook is registered.

-## Opportunities for improvement

-* **Custom handlers** – add command handlers, inline keyboards, middleware, etc.
-* **Persistent storage** – integrate with a database (e.g. PostgreSQL) for storing user data.
-* **API token rotation** – implement secret rotation for enhanced security.
-* **Multiple bots** – use `TokenBasedRequestHandler` from aiogram to host multiple bots on a single service.

 ## Helpful note on webhooks